milvus-io/milvus-docs/site/en/reference/mishards.md

 ### Notes

-Mishards relies on shared storage, so the Kubernetes cluster must have available Persistent Volumes (PV).
+Mishards is based on shared storage, so the Kubernetes cluster must have available Persistent Volumes (PV).
 Also, ensure that the PV can be used by multiple pods at the same time.
-You can enable Persistent Volumes by setting `persistence.enabled=true`.
+You can enable Persistent Volumes by setting `persistence.enabled`.

 1. In order to share data, the PV access mode must be set to `ReadOnlyMany` or `ReadWriteMany`.
 2. Choose a file storage system:
    - If your cluster is deployed on AWS, use [Elastic File System (EFS)](https://aws.amazon.com/efs/).
-   - If your cluster is deployed in Azure, use [Azure File Storage (AFS)](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv).
+   - If your cluster is deployed on Azure, use [Azure File Storage (AFS)](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv).

 <div class="alert info">
 <ul>
-<li>See <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/">Persistent Volumes</a> for the application and management of Persistent Volume.</li>
+<li>See <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/">Persistent Volumes</a> for more information about applying for and managing Persistent Volume.</li>
-<li>See <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes">Access Modes</a> for the access modes of Persistent Volume.</li>
+<li>See <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes">Access Modes</a> for more information about the access modes of Persistent Volume.</li>
 </ul>
 </div>

-### Basic case
+### Usage

-You can find all the parameters supported by Milvus-Helm at [Milvus Helm Charts](https://github.com/milvus-io/milvus-helm).
+You can find all parameters supported by Milvus-Helm at [Milvus Helm Charts](https://github.com/milvus-io/milvus-helm).

 1. Configure a cluster with multiple read nodes and multiple Mishards sharding middleware.